mediachain/mediachain/rfc/mediachain-rfc-1.md

 However they are not _discoverable_ without the help of an index which maintains references to entities, artefacts and chain heads.

-In order to make the mediachain indexable and discoverable we need to maintain a _Journal_ of updates to the data store.
+In order to make Mediachain indexable and discoverable we need to maintain a _Journal_ of updates to the data store.
 The journal is very similar to a blockchain in that it acts as a public ledger of all Mediachain data transactions in the system.
-By replaying the journal and fetching the data from IPFS, any node in the Internet can bootstrap an index that allows it to read and query the Mediachain.
+By replaying the journal and fetching the data from IPFS, any node in the Internet can bootstrap an index that allows it to read and query Mediachain.

-### Appending Data in the Mediachain
+### Appending Data in Mediachain

 The datastore initially is almost empty, containing only the `Nil` object as the bottom of all chains